Não Dá pra Resistir: Composition and lyrics

 Não Dá pra Resistir" is a Portuguese version of the song "Irresistible", composed by Kara DioGuardi, Frederik Thomander and Anders Wikstrom.
 In its English version, the song is a teen pop, whereas in the Portuguese version, written by Milton Guedes and produced by Rick Bonadio, the song became a more pop and dance-pop with elements of R&B and hip-hop.
 The song talks about a love that is irresistible, where the protagonist tries to disguise, but ends up falling in love with the loved one.

 The song begins with Luciana on lead vocals, followed by Patricia, who changes versions with Luciana to the chorus.
 In the chorus, the girls sing, "I can not resist your love, you look at me like this, baby, I go, your kisses just for me, and your taste, I can not resist I need your love."
 After the chorus, Karin sings the second full part, taking help from the girls in the backing vocals.
 After the second chorus, Aline sings an excerpt from the bridge, followed by Fantine.
 In the final chorus, the girls sing together, until the last sentence, "can not resist," is sung by Luciana.

 Chart performance

 "Não Dá para Resistir" became a hit in Brazil, becoming the group's first hit on radio.
-In addition, the song was a success in Argentina, obtaining the position of number 10 in the stops of success of the country.
+In addition, the song was a success in Argentina, obtaining the position of number 10 in the country's chart.